 I am interested in a tubal ligation reversal.
 What do I need to do?

 Schedule a consultation to discuss tubal ligation reversal with a fertility specialist at our Chicago or Northwest Indiana centers.
 It is recommended that you bring along a copy of the surgical note from the physician who performed your tubal ligation procedure.
 If a portion of your tubes were actually removed, a pathology report would be helpful.
 Please note: There must be three to four centimeters of fallopian tube present for reconstruction to be successful.

 What is the cost for an initial consultation?

-The fee is $300.
+The fee for a female initial consultation is $250.
+The fee for a male initial consultation is $50.
 If you have insurance, as a courtesy our billing department will call to verify your basic medical coverage.
 We will notify you before your first visit with a fertility specialist in Chicago or Northwest Indiana as to whether the initial consultation fee will be covered.

 If your insurance does not cover fertility treatment, Midwest Fertility Center offers payment packages for cycles of treatment.
 Payment is required prior to the start of treatment.
 If you are interested in financing your treatments, we will be more than happy to refer you to a medical financing company.